What Are Different Types Of Soil In India?

 - The region includes Maharashtra, South and East Gujarat, Western M.P., Northern Karnataka, Northern Andhra Pradesh, North East Tamil Nadu, South East Rajasthan etc. It spreads over 5 lakh km2 area, and is known as ‘Rugur’ or ‘Black Soil’.

 - Regur Soil varies in color from black to chestnut brown.
 This soil is rich in iron, lime and aluminum content , and has high moisture retentive capacity.

 - This soil lacks nitrogen, phosphorus and organic matter.
 These are finely grained and become sticky when wet and develop cracks when dry.

 - Apart from cotton crops like groundnut tobacco sugarcane, pulses and oil seeds are also grown in this soil.
 This soil is also suitable for growing these commodities because of its high moisture retentive capacity.

 Red Soil In India

-- These soils have been formed through the weathering of granite gneiss and shiest rocks.
+- These soils have been formed through the weathering of granite gneiss and schist rocks.

-- The colour is red, due to the presence of iron oxides.
+- The color is red, due to the presence of iron oxides.

-- It is typically found in Tamil Nadu, Karnataka, Andhra Pradesh, Odhisha and Chhotangapur plateau of Jharkhand have large expanses of this soil.
+- It is typically found in Tamil Nadu, Karnataka, Andhra Pradesh, Odisha and Chota Nagpur plateau of Jharkhand have large expanses of this soil.

 - This soil lacks nitrogen, phosphorus and humus.
-It is mainly suitable for the cultivation of coarse grains pulses, tobacco, millets, potatoes and fruits and oil seeds.
+It is mainly suitable for the cultivation of coarse grain pulses, tobacco, millets, potatoes and fruits and oil seeds.